Linguistics and Cognitive Science

 - The Cognitive Science Major brings together courses from computer science, linguistics, psychology, philosophy, and biology that deal with issues in information processing and the mind/brain.
 Most courses for the Cognitive Science Major are taken in those departments.

 - Linguistics 1(Introductory Linguistics) is the entrée into the Linguistics Major.

 - Linguistics and Cognitive Science jointly sponsors an FSP to New Zealand with the Anthropology department in the winter term.
-Prerequisites include Ling 1 and one other linguistics course in the 20s.
+Prerequisites include LING 1 and one other linguistics course in the 20s.
+LING 35 (Field Methods) is strongly recommended.
 Those concentrating on linguistics on the FSP will take a course on the Maori language while in New Zealand.
 See the Off-Campus Programs office for information and application.

 Courses for the Student with Little or No Background Who Wants to Explore Linguistics and Cognitive Science

 - LING 1: Introductory Linguistics

 - LING 11: Topics in Linguistics (topics vary)